Tokyo Disneyland

 Be sure to enter the park as soon as it opens.
 Long lines form in front of the turnstiles well before opening time and it pays off being in that line, even if this means waking up at 6 AM.
 Also, be sure to download Tokyo Disney Resort’s official smartphone app before entering the park.
 This application shows current wait times (not only for attractions, but also for restaurants and food carts!) and it enables you to buy Disney Premier Access passes.
 This service replaced FastPass and it allows you to bypass long queues for a fee.
 I’m usually not a huge fan of those paid cut-the-line options, but we still bought Disney Premier Access for Enchanted Tale of Beauty and the Beast.
 Regular wait times for this attraction rarely dropped under the 2-hour mark, so it feels as if this was 2,000 JPY well-spent.

-Our most recent visit to Tokyo Disneyland took place in November 2023, when the resort’s 40th anniversary celebrations were in full swing.
-These celebrations include a new parade, new snacks and… the return of free FastPass!
-The Tokyo Disney Resort 40th Anniversary Priority Pass is a temporary offering that’s similar to Disney Premier Access, but it’s free of charge for every visitor.
-This modern-day FastPass is available for Monsters Inc, Star Tours, Space Mountain, Astro Blasters, Big Thunder Mountain, Pooh’s Hunny Hunt and Haunted Mansion.
+Our most recent visit to Tokyo Disneyland took place in April 2026.
+And despite the fact that the resort’s 40th anniversary celebrations had concluded more than two years earlier, we still got to enjoy the Tokyo Disney Resort 40th Anniversary Priority Pass.
+This is a service that’s similar to Disney Premier Access, but it’s free of charge for every visitor.
+This modern-day FastPass is available for Monsters Inc, Star Tours, Big Thunder Mountain, Pooh’s Hunny Hunt and Haunted Mansion.
 Reservations fill up quickly, so be sure to make your first selection immediately after entering the park.
-For the time being, it’s not sure what will happen to the 40th Anniversary Priority Pass after the celebrations have ended.
+Yay for free FastPass!

 WORTH A VISIT?